entropyxyz/entropy-docs/docs/guides/use-the-explorer.md

     ![A functioning blockchain explorer window.](./images/functioning-block-explorer.png)

-You should now be able to use the block explorer as normal.
+You should now be able to use the block explorer as usual.
 Check out the [Polkadot Wiki](https://wiki.polkadot.network/) for details on what information you can get from this blockchain explorer.